Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 categories: [ agile ]
 featured: true
 ---
-### Two bowls and hidden technology choices
-In 25 years I've seen two changes to developer communication: Scrum / open office and Covid forcing remote work mainstream (email, wiki and group chat / IRC were already there).
+In 25 years I've seen two changes to developer communication: Scrum / open office and Covid forcing remote work (email, wiki and group chat / IRC were already there).
 The result is that most software developers, outside open source or the IETF, are **forced to choose between endless meetings or working alone**.

 In my recent experience with having an explainer video made meetings were used only for brainstorming.
 The explainer